gabrielbioinfo/simple-image-editor/README.md

-# Welcome: This is an SIMPLE EDITOR project!
+# Welcome: This is an SIMPLE IMAGE EDITOR project!

 ## Main motivation
 The main motivation was to be able to create a modern application using nextjs 15, NeonDB, Piñata for uploads and manipulate images using HTML Canvas.